asukiaaa/I2cControlPanel_asukiaaa/README.md

 # I2cControlPanel

-An arduino library to read and write value for control panel.
+An arduino library to read and write value of [I2cControlPanel](https://www.switch-science.com/catalog/6824/).

 ## Setup